daniel-beet/acme.sh.wiki-clone/How-to-use-Azure-DNS.md

 az role assignment create --assignee 3b5033b5-7a66-43a5-b3b9-a36b9e7c25ed --role "DNS Zone Contributor" --scope /subscriptions/12345678-9abc-def0-1234-567890abcdef/resourceGroups/deleteme_rg/providers/Microsoft.Network/dnszones/example.edu
 ```

-\*If you want to use different credentials instead use the --accountconf to use a different configuration file
+\*If you want to use different credentials instead use the --accountconf switch to specifiy a configuration file

 ### Limit access permissions to TXT records